-To build a positive attitude towards learning, and towards English as a language, the best place to start is with yourself.
+To build a positive attitude to learning, and English as a language, the best place to start is with yourself.
 If you send your child to an English class, why not join one too?

-By learning English yourself, you can show your kids that ‘having a go’ and making a mistake is better than only speaking when you have the perfect sentence prepared.
-Moreover, it's a great way to spend time with your kids.
+By learning English yourself, you show your kids that having a go is better than only speaking when you have the perfect sentence ready.
+It is also a great way to spend time with your kids.

-After listening to a song or nursery rhyme a few times, children quickly start to hum, sing along to the chorus and eventually put together more and more words.
+After listening to a song or nursery rhyme a few times, children quickly start to hum and sing along to the chorus.
+Eventually they put together more and more words, while enjoying themselves.

-Don't worry if your child makes mistakes or doesn't start speaking in English immediately.
-The brain needs to go through a process of decoding and pattern-finding during the language-learning process.
+Don't worry if your child makes mistakes in English.
+Relax if they don't start speaking it immediately.
+The brain goes through a process of decoding and pattern-finding while it learns a new language.

-Language production usually starts after a long period of listening and thinking, which is one of many great reasons to start learning English early.
+Speaking a language usually starts after a period of listening and thinking.
+This is one of many reasons to start learning English early.

-Check out the articles below from the British Council Voices magazine for more tips to help support your child learning English.
+Check out the British Council Voices magazine articles below for more tips.